atom-box/tatll/posts/What-Should-Our-Focus-Be-On-in-2025&2026.md

 (All of the following content was generated as responses from ChatGPT to the italicaized prompts)

 ```
 I live in the United States.
-If I have finite time and money to contribute, which causes should I focus on in 2025 and 2026?
-Choose from the five following things:
+If I have finite time and money to
+contribute, which causes should I focus on in 2025 and 2026?
+Choose
+from the five following causes:
 pro-immigrants
 pro-democracy
 slowing climate change